The Topology of Local Computing in Networks: Models and Definitions

 \subsection{The \local\/ model}

-}\else{ \textbf{The \local\/ model. } }\fi The \local\/ model was introduced more than a quarter of a century ago (see, e.g., \cite{Linial92,NaorS95}) for studying which tasks can be solved \emph{locally} in networks, that is, which tasks can be solved when every node is bounded to collect information only from nodes in its vicinity.
-Specifically, the \local\/ model~\cite{Peleg01} states that the processors are located at the nodes of a simple connected graph $G=(V,E)$ modeling a network.
+The \local\/ model was introduced more than a quarter of a century ago (see, e.g., \cite{Linial92,NaorS95,Peleg01}) for studying which tasks can be solved \emph{locally} in networks, that is, which tasks can be solved when every node is bounded to collect information only from nodes in its vicinity.
+Specifically, the \local\/ model states that the processors are located at the nodes of a connected simple graph $G=(V,E)$ modeling a network.
 All nodes are fault-free, they wake up simultaneously, and they execute the same algorithm.
 Computation proceeds in synchronous rounds, where a round consists of the following three steps performed by every node: (1)~sending a message to each neighbor in~$G$, (2)~receiving the messages sent by the neighbors, and (3)~performing local computation.
 There are no bounds on the size of the messages exchanged at every round between neighbors, and there are no limits on the individual computational power or memory of the nodes.
-These assumptions enable the design of unconditional lower bounds on the number of rounds required for performing some task (e.g., for providing the nodes with a proper coloring), while the vast majority of the algorithms solving these tasks do not abuse of these relaxed assumptions~\cite{Suomela13}.
+These assumptions enable the design of unconditional lower bounds on the number of rounds required for performing some task (e.g., for providing the nodes with a proper coloring), while the vast majority of the algorithms solving these tasks do not abuse of these assumptions~\cite{Suomela13}, that is, they exchange small (i.e., polylogarithmic size) messages, and perform efficient (i.e., poly-time) individual computations.